No confusion within MVA, will ensure successful INDIA meeting in Mumbai: Sharad Pawar | Politics

 MVA constituents Congress and Shiv Sena (Uddhav Balasaheb Thackeray) had asked the NCP chief to clear the confusion such meetings between the uncle and nephew create in political circles.

-The NCP has no association with ''factions from MVA'' which align with the BJP at the state and national and level, Pawar said, alluding to the move by his nephew.
+The NCP has no association with ''factions from MVA'' which align with the BJP at the state and national and level, he said, alluding to the move by his nephew.

+Sharad Pawar sidestepped a question on an editorial in Monday’s issue of Shiv Sena (UBT) mouthpiece 'Saamana' expressing displeasure over the “frequent meetings” between him and Ajit Pawar.

+Asked about rumours that Maharashtra NCP chief Jayant Patil may join hands with the BJP and also whether there was a discussion about him during a meeting with Ajit Pawar in Pune, the NCP president said no such discussion took place. ''I heard Jayant Patil's brother received a notice (of ED).
+Such steps are being taken by misusing the power.
+Some of our colleagues received notices, and then they went with the BJP and a similar attempt is being made in the case of Jayant Patil, but I am sure his stand regarding the ideology is clear,'' he said.

+That is why the opposition tried to raise the issue in Parliament continuously, but the government did not show any intent to discuss it under one particular section, so the demand was not fulfilled, he said.

+''The prime minister spoke for more than two hours (referring to the PM's reply in the Lok Sabha to the no-confidence brought by opposition parties), but he spoke on the Manipur issue for a limited time.
+His speech lacked the stand of giving some hope to the people of Manipur using some strict steps, and that is why no substantial output was achieved,'' Sharad Pawar claimed.

-Pawar said he is expecting to speak to NCP leader Nawab Malik, who was on Friday granted two months’ interim bail by the Supreme Court in a money laundering case.
+Asked about the BJP blaming the Congress for the current situation, he asked what the ruling BJP has done in the last nine years but for blaming the Congress for what happened 30 years ago.
+The NCP president also said he is expecting to speak to party leader Nawab Malik, who was on Friday granted two months’ interim bail by the Supreme Court in a money laundering case.

 Malik is in judicial custody since March 2022 and was admitted at a private hospital in Kurla in May last year.
 He is still at the hospital.